brandoncalia/CIS-1051-Final-Project/proposal.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

-* A displayed list of top 3 artists of the last week
+* A displayed list of my top 3 artists of the last week
-* A displayed list of top 3 songs of the last week
+* A displayed list of my top 3 songs of the last week
 * A weekly refresh

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?